NOTTING HILL

 THE LADBROKE ESTATE

-Detached villas, semi-detached!
+Detached villas, semi-detached.
 Terraced descending the hill side, in a series of sweeping cresc.

 Early restrained design.
 Florid ITALIANATE style, later

+DESTINED FOR..
 Middle classes.
 Professionals and army officers.
 Servants could only enter the gardens accompanying a member of the family.

 No takers for the houses closer to the POTTERIES.
 Unoccupied houses.
 LADBROKE GARDENS called COFFIN ROW.
 1870s.